-If the engine is not to be used for a lengthy period of time, special measures should be taken to protect the cooling system, fuel system and combustion chamber from corrosion and the exterior from rusting.
+If the engine is not to be used for a lengthy period of time, special measures should be taken to protect the cooling system, fuel system and combustion

 The engine can normally stand idle for up to six months.
 If it remains unused for longer than this the following measures, which provide protection for about four years, should be adopted.
 An alternative to preparing the engine for long-term storage is to start the engine and warm it up every 6 months.